top of page

 What Makes An Exercise “Athlete-Ready”?

 Not every gym movement deserves a place in strength training for athletes.
 The key difference between athletic training and traditional bodybuilding comes down to purpose.
-Bodybuilding isolates muscles for growth, while athletic training focuses on coordinated, powerful movement.
+Bodybuilding isolates muscles for growth, while sports performance training for men focuses on coordinated, powerful movement.

 Here’s what separates an athlete-ready exercise from the rest: